SiliconLabs/wiseconnect/examples/snippets/ble/ble_testmodes/readme.md

    - `hcitool -i hcix cmd 0x08 0x001D 0x10`

-   (Replace hcix with the interface of the third-party dongle, and 0x10 with the received channel.)
+    Replace hcix with the interface of the third-party dongle,

+    **opcode:**

+     - 0x08 refers to OGF for LE controller commands,
+     - 0x001D refers to OCF for LE Receiver Test command,

+    **parameter:**

+     - 0x10 with received channel which refers to parameters passed for Receiver command

+  >  **Note:**
+  >  - For HCI command format refer to section 5.4.1 | Vol 4, Part E in Core Specification 5.4
+  >  - For LE receiver test command format refer to section 7.8.28 | Vol 4, Part E in Core Specification 5.4

 4. The received channel of the third-party dongle should match the transmit channel of the Silicon Labs module.
 5. To cease receiving, execute the following command using the third-party dongle. hcitool -i hcix cmd 0x08 0x001F